PunitaGera/portfolio-website/README.md

-# portfolio-website
+# Portfolio Website

+Welcome to my portfolio website repository.

+## About Me
+I am a Computer Science Engineer with skills in:
+- HTML
+- CSS
+- JavaScript
+- React
+- Tailwind CSS
+- Python

+## Purpose
-Personal portfolio website showcasing my web development projects, technical skills, and continuous learning journey as an aspiring software developer.
+This portfolio showcases my projects, technical skills, and learning journey in web development.

+## Projects
+More projects will be added as I continue learning and building.

+## Contact
+Feel free to connect with me through GitHub.